Code modernization strategies for short-range non-bonded molecular dynamics simulations: Background

 \subsection{Molecular dynamics simulations}

-Molecular dynamics (MD) simulations are used to model the dynamical properties of interacting particles in a system \citep{plimpton1995fast,leimkuhler2016molecular}.
+Molecular dynamics (MD) simulations are used to model the dynamical properties of interacting particles in a system \citep{allen2017computer}.
 The central task of MD simulations is to integrate Newton's equations of motion

 where $m_i$ is the mass of the particle $i$, $\mathbf{r}_i$ is its position vector and $\mathbf{F}_i$ is the total force on $i$ from interactions with all other particles in the simulation.
-Each of these forces can be derived from a potential energy $U$ that depends on the coordinates of all $N$ particles $\mathbf{r}^N$ such that $\mathbf{F}=-\nabla U$.
+These forces can be derived from a potential energy $U$ that depends on the coordinates of all $N$ particles $\mathbf{r}^N$ such that $\mathbf{F}=-\nabla U$.
 The forces may include pairwise interactions, three-body interactions and higher order many-body interactions.

-The simulation evolves in an iterative process in which the positions are used to calculate the forces, which are in turn used to update the velocities and positions for the next time step.
-For the latter, known as the Integrate step, numerical integrators such as the velocity Verlet method are commonly employed \citep{verlet1967computer,swope1982computer}.
+As shown in Figure \ref{fig:integration-flowchart}, the simulation evolves in an iterative process in which the positions are used to calculate the forces, which are in turn used to update the velocities and positions for the next time step.
+For the latter, known as the \textsc{Integrate} step, numerical integrators such as the Velocity Verlet method are commonly employed \citep{verlet1967computer,swope1982computer}.